cschneid/sinatra-book/book/Deployment.markdown

 Passenger (mod rails)           {#deployment_passenger}
 ------------------------
-I don't like deployment via FastCGI that much.
-It's just too unstable, and random for my tastes.
-So when I saw that Passenger was going to support Rack, I knew I had to get that working on Dreamhost.
+Hate deployment via FastCGI?
+You're not alone.
+But guess what, Passenger supports Rack;
+and this book tells you how to get it all going.

-Once I started going at it, it only took me a few minutes to make everything work.
-You can find documentation at the Passenger Github repository.
+You can find additional documentation at the Passenger Github repository.

 1. Setting up the account in the Dreamhost interface